a8espinoza/Automated-File-Organization/README.md

 This python project can read through a given directory and organize the files inside by putting them into folders and subfolders which can be customized by the user via the in terminal functions

 Instructions for Use:
 Main Function:
 -  If no arguments are provided, the script will organize files in the input directory based on existing output groups.
--  To run the main function, simply run the script without arguments like so: python organizationScript.py
+-  To run the main function, simply run the script without arguments like so: <br />
+      python organizationScript.py

 Available Secondary functions: